History of Gladstone Oregon - page 2

 On January 10, 1911,Judge Cross incorporated his city.
 Oscar E. Freytag was elected the first mayor.

 1899 postcard - The first Chautauqua Auditorium affectionately called the "Beehive".
-Built in 1894, it accommodated 3000 attendees.
+Built in 1894, the auditorium accommodated 3000 attendees inside and an equal number around the outside.
 This building was replaced by a second larger beehive in 1917.

 Judge Harvey Cross - Founder of Gladstone